carpentries-incubator/python-packaging-publishing/episodes/03-packaging-installing.md

 ## Python Packages

-A module is a piece of code that serves a paticular functionalty.
-In python module end with a **.py** extension and the name of the module is the name of the file.
-A module can contain classes, functions or a combination of both.
+A module is a piece of code that serves a specific purpose.
+In python, a module is written in a **.py** file and the name of the file is name of the module.
+A module can contain classes, functions, or a combination of both.
+Modules can also define variables for use, for example, `numpy` defines the value of pi (`numpy.Pi`).

-Packages are namespaces or containers (e.g. a directory) which contain multiple packages and modules.
+Packages are namespaces or containers (e.g. a directory) which can contain multiple packages and modules.

-Working with Python packages and modules is easy to learn.
+Making python code a package (packaging it) requires no extra tools.
 We need to:

 * Create a directory and give it package's name.
 * Put modules in it.